Pratar/anomalyze/README.md

 ### 4. **Forecasting Support**

-- **This Library** includes prediction capabilities using **ARIMA** time series models, which allows forecasting metric values and identifying potential anomalies before they occur.
+- **Anomalyze** includes prediction capabilities using **ARIMA** time series models, which allows forecasting metric values and identifying potential anomalies before they occur.
 This approach enables proactive anomaly detection.
 - **SESD** does not support forecasting, which makes it less suited for anomaly prevention and more for retrospective detection.

 ### 5. **False Positive Filtering**

-- **This Library** supports false positive filtering through correlation analysis and dynamic threshold adjustment, reducing redundant alerts and ensuring the detection of meaningful anomalies.
+- **Anomalyze** supports false positive filtering through correlation analysis and dynamic threshold adjustment, reducing redundant alerts and ensuring the detection of meaningful anomalies.
 - **SESD** lacks built-in mechanisms for filtering false positives, which can result in numerous redundant alerts, especially when seasonal patterns are unstable.

 ### Summary Evaluation

-- **This Library** provides a comprehensive approach to anomaly detection, focusing on adaptability and configuration flexibility.
+- **Anomalyze** provides a comprehensive approach to anomaly detection, focusing on adaptability and configuration flexibility.
 It is better suited for systems with changing conditions where reducing false positives and forecasting are crucial.
 - **seasonal-esd-anomaly-detection (SESD)** is a more specialized tool suitable for data with stable seasonal patterns.
 It can be effective for straightforward scenarios where system and seasonal patterns are stable and do not require dynamic adjustments.

 ### Recommendations

-- For applications requiring precise threshold settings, forecasting, and correlation analysis, this library is preferable.
+- For applications requiring precise threshold settings, forecasting, and correlation analysis, this Anomalyze is preferable.
 - For analyzing stable seasonal data with minimal configuration needs, **SESD** may be beneficial, especially if simplicity and ease of setup are essential.

 ## Installation